phaserjs/phaser/README.md

 * P2 Debug Body class: The shape check in draw() needed to check for Convex last, since other shapes (like Rectangle) inherit from Convex (thanks @englercj #1674)
 * P2 Debug Body class: The updateSpriteTransform() function needed to be called from the ctor.
 Otherwise bodies with no sprite (so no postUpdate call) would never be moved to draw in the correct position (thanks @englercj #1674)
 * Animations are now guarded allowing Sprites with animations to be destroyed from within onUpdate, onLoop or onComplete events (thanks @pnstickne #1685 #1679)
+* Text.lineSpacing can now accept negative values without cutting the bottom of the Text object off.
+The value can never be less than the height of a single line of text (thanks @anthonysapp #1690)
+* Text.lineSpacing is no longer applied to the first line of Text, which prevents text from being cut off further down the Text object.

 ### Pixi 2.2.8 Bug Fixes